 Recommendations related to school counselors

 (R.C.
 3301.42(G))

-Continued Learning's To the Partnership of duties make recommendations concerning expanding access to postsecondary education, the bill adds a responsibility to make recommendations for expansion of "school counseling career and educational programs."
+the Partnership of Continued Learning's To duties to recommendations concerning expanding access to postsecondary education, the bill adds a responsibility to make recommendations for expansion of "school counseling career and educational programs."